Joey Arias

-Joey Arias is an American artist based in New York City, best known for work as a performance artist, cabaret singer, and drag artist, but also as a published author, comedian, stage persona and film actor.
-He also goes by the names Joseph Arias and Joe Arias.
+Joey Arias, also known as Joseph Arias and Joe Arias, is an American artist based in New York City, best known for work as a performance artist, cabaret singer, and drag artist, but also as a published author, comedian, stage persona and film actor.

-1970s and 1980s
+Career

+1970s–1980s: Early career and artistic collaborations

 After high school he sang with the rock band Purlie, which had a 1973 single on Capitol Records, and then had a stint with improvisational comedy group the Groundlings.
-In 1976 he and his best friend Kim Hastreiter - who would later co-found Paper magazine - drove across country in a pickup truck and moved to New York City.
+In 1976 he and his best friend Kim Hastreiter – who would later co-found Paper magazine – drove across country in a pickup truck and moved to New York City.

 Arias eventually got a job at the Fiorucci designer clothing store.
-He and other store staff like Vincent Gallo, performed (danced and modeled clothes) in the shop windows.
+He and other store staff, like Vincent Gallo, performed (danced and modeled clothes) in the shop windows.
 While working at the store he became friends with alternative musician Klaus Nomi, for whom he sang backup vocals and designed sets and costumes.
 On December 15, 1979, Nomi and Arias appeared on Saturday Night Live accompanying David Bowie for a live performance of three songs: "The Man Who Sold the World", "TVC 15" and "Boys Keep Swinging".
-While in New York, he also performed with Ann Magnuson in a band called Strange Party which recorded and performed in various night clubs.
+While in New York, he also performed with Ann Magnuson in a band called Strange Party, which recorded and performed in various night clubs.
 Upon Nomi's death, Arias became executor to the Klaus Nomi (Sperber) estate.
 A tribute to his friend is held in Berlin every year, and the documentary film The Nomi Song was released in 2004.
 A film on the life Arias shared with Nomi was in development in 2010 with Alan Cumming slated to play Nomi.

-Arias, who is openly gay, gradually became involved in the burgeoning 1980s New York performance art scene, appearing regularly at Club 57 and other downtown venues.
+Arias gradually became involved in the burgeoning 1980s New York performance art scene, appearing regularly at Club 57 and other downtown venues.
 During these years he also began a career in cabaret, channeling the vocal style and mannerisms of Billie Holiday.

-1990s
+1990s: Stage shows and West Village performances

 In the early 1990s, Arias covered the songs of Holiday in a show titled Strange Fruit which ran for over a year at the Astor Place Theatre on Lafayette Street in New York City and received a positive notice from John Lahr in The New Yorker.

 The 1990s also saw Arias perform in weekly shows at Bar d'O, an intimate lounge in the West Village of New York City.
 Regular guest performers at Bar d'O included Sade Pendavis, Daniel Isengart and Flotilla Debarge.
 The evenings have inspired annual reunion shows each December at Indochine restaurant and became the subject of a 2011 documentary film produced by Bobby Sheehan.